Getting Real about Northern Ireland

 Reconciliation is often presented as something nationalists must do to assuage unionists fears.
 But the reality may turn out to be quite different: one hundred years of hatred will not be forgotten.
 What efforts have unionists made to be supportive of the south – to aid its development in times of trouble and when it was the poorer party?
 The answer is of course NEVER, NEVER, NEVER.
 They just stood by and mocked and laughed at the lazy and incompetent Irish.

-And so it will come to pass that the reconciliation that will be required around the time of a border poll will be of unionists seeking to make peace with their southern brethren and asking them to come to their aid.
+And so, it will come to pass that the reconciliation that may be required around the time of a border poll will be of unionists seeking to make peace with their southern brethren and asking them to come to their aid.
 That aid might then be forthcoming, but only if Unionists agree to do the hard work of creating a new polity and economy with similar levels of equality, productivity and civil rights as the south.
 That will require transformative thinking, transcending the petty and not so petty discriminations of the past.

-So Andy is asking entirely the wrong questions.
+So, Andy is asking entirely the wrong questions.
 There is no way the south will take on the burdens that England has been suckered into taking on.
 Fiddling around with complex consociational models which are horrendously expensive to operate and merely perpetuate current inefficiencies will not be on the menu.

 What have you got to offer us that will make Ireland as a whole a more peaceful and prosperous state will be the question southerners will want answered before they agree to vote for a united Ireland in a referendum.
 And if unionism doesn’t have a good answer, a UI referendum will be defeated in the south.
 NI will then be in a position where no one, neither Ireland nor England, will want the hassle of running and funding the place, and it will simply be let go downhill into a giant sink hole.

 You may think things are bad in NI now, but you ain’t seen nothing yet.
-Just pray that England will keep footing the bills, because no one else with underwrite a sectarian state.
+Just pray that England will keep footing the bills, because no one else will underwrite a sectarian state.

 My point is that the continuing dysfunctionality of Northern Ireland politics comes at a price, and that price is lower investment, productivity, economic dynamism, and tax takes resulting in a need for ever greater subventions under the Barnett formula.
-And that is on top of London making decisions that may or may not be in Britain’s interest, but are certainly not in Northern Ireland’s.
+And that is on top of London making decisions that may or may not be in Britain’s interest but are certainly not in Northern Ireland’s.

 I belong to what may broadly be described as the “realist” school of political international relations thought, although I hate to pigeon hole myself in any way.
 This school holds that, generally speaking, and over the long term, nation states act in their own economic self-interest.
 It is a form of economic determinism (with different forms also held my Marxists and neo-conservatives) which holds that, ultimately, politics is determined by economics, although that does not prevent states from occasionally acting against their own self-interest for prolonged periods of time for reasons of cultural/ideological hangovers or poor leadership.